Royalton Kisch: Biography

-Inspired by a concert given by Sir Thomas Beecham and the London Philharmonic Orchestra at Wellington College, Royalton-Kisch decided to become a conductor, rather than following the family tradition and going into the law.
+Inspired by a concert given by Sir Thomas Beecham and the London Philharmonic Orchestra at Wellington College, Royalton-Kisch decided to become a conductor, rather than follow the family tradition and go into the law.
 While at Wellington, he and his friend, Michael Heming, were very active musically, with Royalton-Kisch playing the clarinet, conducting the school orchestra and forming a madrigal group.
 At Cambridge University he was a student of E.J.
 Dent and elected President of the University Music Society.
 He was only the second undergraduate ever to conduct the Society's Orchestra, giving performances of Purcell's Dido and Aeneas at the Arts Theatre, Cambridge, in March 1940.
 He also received permission from Sir Henry Wood to attend the rehearsals and performances of the Promenade Concerts, held at the Queen's Hall, London.

 His college years were interrupted by World War II, where between 1940–46 he served as a Signals Officer in the King's Royal Rifles (60th Rifles), being stationed in North Africa, Italy, and Greece.
 He later described the last eruption of Vesuvius to his friends.
-In 1944, he was carrying a message for his commanding officer from Salerno to Naples, his route took him close to eruption, along a road thick with soot and over which lava had begun to spill.
+In 1944, he was carrying a message for his commanding officer from Salerno to Naples.
+His route took him close to eruption, along a road thick with soot and over which lava had begun to spill.
 Sick from the sulphurous stench and his lungs choked with soot, the atmosphere was so thick that navigation was very difficult.
-While in Italy he organised 21 concerts as he followed the allied advance northward through Salerno, Naples, Rome, Florence, Bari, Ancona, Pesaro and Forli, before being transferred to Athens.
-In Rome he was the first Englishman to conduct in the Rome Opera House.
+While in Italy, he organised 21 concerts as he followed the allied advance northward through Salerno, Naples, Rome, Florence, Bari, Ancona, Pesaro and Forli, before being transferred to Athens.
+In Rome, he was the first Englishman to conduct in the Rome Opera House.

 While in Athens in 1945–46, he conducted concerts at the ancient Herodus Atticus Theatre and the Olympia Theatre.
 In February 1946, he conducted the National State Orchestra in Athens during a Festival of English Music under the patronage of the Minister for Education (G. Athanasios-Novas), the British Ambassador (Sir Reginald Leeper), and the British Council, represented by Sir Steven Runciman.
 These were the first concerts that many in the audience had heard since before the war.
 In 1946, he was released from the army, having attained the rank of captain.